-follow Those ollaborative plan has been developed as a result of a meeting or meetings held on the ing dates: in attendance included: The at tendees considered the following actions to reduce barriers to improve regular attendance: 1.
-Illness related to physical or behavioral health of the child: It was determined that the physical or behavioral health of the child is not a barrier to improve regular attendance.
-The child's physical or behavioral health poses a barrier to regular attendance.
-The following actions will be taken in response: 2.
-Educational counseling (e.g. curriculum changes): It was determined that educational counseling is not needed to reduce barriers to improve regular attendance.
-Educational counseling has been will be provided, consisting of the following: 3.
-Educational evaluation: It was determined that an educational evaluation is not needed to reduce barriers to improve regular attendance.
-An educational evaluation has been will be conducted to assist in determining the specific condition, if any, contributing to the problem of excessive absenteeism.
-The evaluation will include: 4.
-Referral to community agencies for economic services: It was determined that economic services are not needed to reduce barriers to improve regular attendance.
-The family has been will be given information about community agencies which may have economic services available to the family, which includes: 5.
-Family or individual counseling: It was determined that family or individual counseling is not needed to reduce barriers to improve regular attendance.
-The family has been will be given information about family or individual counseling that is available pertaining to:
+This collaborative plan has been developed as a result of a meeting or meetings held on the following dates: .

+Those in attendance included:

+The attendees considered the following actions to reduce barriers to improve regular attendance:

+- 1. Illness related to physical or behavioral health of the child: - It was determined that the physical or behavioral health of the child is not a barrier to improve regular attendance. - The child's physical or behavioral health poses a barrier to regular attendance.
+The following actions will be taken in response: - 2.
+Educational counseling (e.g. curriculum changes): - It was determined that educational counseling is not needed to reduce barriers to improve regular attendance. - Educational counseling has been will be provided, consisting of the following:

+- 3. Educational evaluation: - It was determined that an educational evaluation is not needed to reduce barriers to improve regular attendance. - An educational evaluation has been will be conducted to assist in determining the specific condition, if any, contributing to the problem of excessive absenteeism.
+The evaluation will include: - 4.
+Referral to community agencies for economic services: - It was determined that economic services are not needed to reduce barriers to improve regular attendance. - The family has been will be given information about community agencies which may have economic services available to the family, which includes: - 5.
+Family or individual counseling: - It was determined that family or individual counseling is not needed to reduce barriers to improve regular attendance. - The family has been will be given information about family or individual counseling that is available pertaining to:

-It was determined to needed to reduce bar.
-The family has be 6.
-Assisting the family in working with other community services: It was determined that assistance in working with community services is no needed to reduce barriers to improve regular attendance.
-The family has been will be given assistance in working with community services pertaining to:
+- 6. Assisting the family in working with other community services: - It was determined that assistance in working with community services is not needed to reduce barriers to improve regular attendance. - The family has been will be given assistance in working with community services pertaining to:

-Other actions to be taken: ·
+Other actions to be taken:

 Action Responsible Person Date to Complete

 Plan completed by:

-Signature (title)

-Date